KubeRocketCI/docs/docs/user-guide/add-git-server.md

       <TabItem value="kubectl">

       :::warning
-        Take the following template as an example (for the name use `ci-gitlab` for GitLab and `ci-github` for GitHub):
+        Take the following template as an example (for the name use `ci-gitlab` for GitLab, `ci-github` for GitHub, and `ci-bitbucket` for Bitbucket):
       :::

       Create a manifest file called `secret.yaml` with the following content filled in: